Gruppo Torinese Trasporti

 The Gruppo Torinese Trasporti (GTT) is a public benefit corporation responsible for public transportation in the provinces of Alessandria, Cuneo, Asti and the Metropolitan City of Turin.
-It was created in 2003 from the merge of ATM (Azienda Torinese Mobilità) and SATTI (Società Torinese Trasporti Intercomunali), the latter responsible for railway connection in the province of Turin as well as for the Turin metro.
+It was created in 2003 from the merge of ATM (Azienda Torinese Mobilità) and SATTI (Società Torinese Trasporti Intercomunali).
 GTT is now wholly owned by the Turin City Hall.

-GTT manages the urban and suburban public transport (the Turin tram system, with 10 lines, and bus network of about 110 lines), the Turin Metro and 3 railway lines (82 km, plus other 24 managed for Trenitalia).
+GTT manages the urban and suburban public transport (the Turin tram system, with 10 lines and bus network of about 120 lines), the Turin Metro.
 The Turin metropolitan area is also served by about 70 extra-urban bus lines, reaching 220 different municipalities (comuni).
 GTT also manages minor services, such as the Sassi-Superga historical tramway, the Mole Antonelliana elevator, the City Sightseeing and also the touristic navigation on Po River.

-GTT Railways

-GTT operates as infrastructure manager for two railway routes: Torino-Ceres and Ferrovia Canavesana.

-GTT suspended railway operations on the Torino-Ceres railway on 11 June 2023, while the railway service on the Canavesana railway was taken over by Trenitalia as early as 1 January 2021.

-It is expected that the Canavesana railway will pass to RFI in the future, while the Torino-Ceres railway, which since 25 August 2020 has been limited to Venaria for the connection works to the Turin railway link, will be managed by Trenitalia and RFI from January 2024.

-Ferrovia Canavesana

-The Ferrovia Canavesana connects the towns of Settimo, Volpiano, San Benigno Canavese, Bosconero, Feletto, Rivarolo Canavese, Favria, Salassa, Valperga, Cuorgnè and Pont Canavese to downtown Turin, having in Torino Porta Susa, the closest station to the city centre.

-The Settimo station, just northern to Turin, is particularly important, in that it allows the interchange with the Turin-Milan and Turin-Aosta inter-regional railroads, operated by Trenitalia.

-A bus shuttle in connection with the trains operates between Rivarolo Canavese station, Ozegna and Castellamonte.

-A number of other stations within the city of Turin are served as well: Torino Stura, Torino Dora, Torino Porta Susa and Torino Lingotto.
-An additional station (Torino Zappata) is under construction.
-Leaving Torino Lingotto the railway line serves three additional stations in the Southern Metropolitan area of Turin: Moncalieri, Trofarello and Chieri.
-The section from Settimo Torinese to Trofarello utilizes the same tracks and stations of the Trenitalia lines.